Penn Medical Students

 My visit with Student Health Services (SHS) has not yet been completed.
 I have finished all other parts of the Registration Form.
 Should I submit these forms and send the SHS form later?

-No, Global Health Programs will not process incomplete forms.
+No, The Center for Global Health will not process incomplete forms.
 There is no advantage to submitting incomplete materials.

 Yes, we cannot process your forms without official documentation from your host-country mentor or supervisor.
 Documentation should be sent by the mentor on official stationery or from an organizational email address and must include specific dates and responsibilities.